 If you’re serious about working out and have the space (and budget) for a home gym, you’ve probably considered buying a treadmill.
-Aside from making it easy to squeeze in a morning jog without having to leave your house, many treadmills are programmed with even more interactive workouts — not to mention virtual class programs, like those offered by Peloton.
+Aside from making it easy to squeeze in a morning jog without having to leave your house, many treadmills are programmed with interactive workouts — not to mention virtual-class programs.
 But just as when investing in any major item of furniture or large appliance, there are plenty of factors to consider when buying an at-home treadmill.
 Price, for one, and — especially for city dwellers — space.
 Luckily, there are a lot of options out there, and, as New York–based personal trainer Miriam Fried points out, “many treadmills fold in half, which makes them easier and more functional for home gyms with less space.”

 To find the best treadmills for working out at home, we asked Fried, along with three other fitness coaches, for their picks.
 Read on for all of their recommendations, which include treadmills from a classic fitness brand you might recognize from your actual gym, one that will make you feel like you’re running outside, and even a model that doesn’t use electricity.